upvdg/rnascope-qupath/README.md

 In summary, annotated regions are imported from QuPath into ImageJ[3] and run through a median filter (radius=1.5 px) in order to remove Poisson noise.
 The diffraction-limited spots are then enhanced using a LoG filter (sigma=1.0 px).
-The resulting image is run through ImageJ's local maximum finder algorithm with a channel-dependent tolerance value[4].
+The resulting image is run through ImageJ's local maximum finder algorithm with a user-selected channel-dependent tolerance value[4].
-The local maxima points are then reimported into QuPath for each channel.
+The local maxima points are then reimported as spots into QuPath for each channel.

 #REFERENCES